October 2024 Budget: What Does it Mean for the UK Residential Property Market?

 With one exception, you could have guessed the content of the Budget two weeks ago.

-This was one change that hadn’t been flagged and takes the top rate of stamp duty to 19%.
+Either way, it takes the top rate of stamp duty to 19%.
 Non-residential and mixed-use rates remain unchanged.

 Billed as a measure to help first-time buyers, it could, however, have unintended consequences for renters if it further disincentivises landlords, which could reduce supply and push up rents.

 Elsewhere, the nil-rate band for stamp duty will revert from £250,000 to £125,000 next April.
-It means stamp duty bills will rise by up to £2,500 and £6,250 for first-time buyers.
+It means stamp duty bills will rise by up to £2,500.
+A similar reversion means up to £6,250 in additional stamp duty for first-time buyers, which won’t be welcome news for anyone trying to get on the housing ladder.
+It will be a busy March for conveyancers.

 Non Doms